 Come to our Open Day on the last Sunday in August, or our Information Day in December.
 Our Ballarat and Gippsland campuses will be open to the public, with teaching and administrative staff available to answer all your questions.

-If you can't attend Open Day, you can book a tour of the campus by emailing internationalmarketing@federation.edu.au or attend an information session for your program of choice.
+If you can't attend Open Day, you can book a tour of the campus by emailing internationalmarketing@federation.edu.au or attend an information session for your course of choice.

-If you have any further questions about FedUni's programs or facilities, please Ask FedUni.
+If you have any further questions about FedUni's courses or facilities, please Ask FedUni.

 Browse the full Schedule of overseas student fees online, which includes information on the current tuition fees, administrative fees and the charges you may incur during your time as a FedUni student.